Aden's Dream

 "We ate three tartes, Aunty," Freddie informed her with an air of importance.
 "Roshan got them for us."

 Lisa's mother gave Roshan another glare, looking at the colourful bandana around his head and the blue shirt untucked from his dark blue shorts.
-Her attention shifted to Lisa, "Your father is waiting for you," she drew her inside, "Don't repeat this."
+Her attention shifted to Lisa.
+"Your father is waiting for you," she said, drawing her inside.
+"Don't repeat this."

 "We had singing practice, Mom," Lisa protested.